 - The WRDTP Manager will then assess all expressions of interest.

-- STEP 2: The WRDTP will email you the outcome of your request by : 12pm, Friday 29 August 2025 – if you are successful the Funding and Permissions form will be returned to you with the required Training Grant holder signature.
+- STEP 2: The WRDTP will email you the outcome of your request by : 17:00, Wednesday 12 August 2026 –if you are successful the WRDTP will return the application form template to you with the required Training Grant holder supporting statement, and if needed, your UKRI studentship reference number.
+The WRDTP will also confirm the institutional process you will need to follow in order for your application to be submitted to UKRI.

-Applications will then be assessed via a 2 stage process: an assessment of the written application and an interview of the shortlisted applicants.
+Applications will then be assessed by placement hosts via a 2 stage process: an assessment of the written application and an interview of the shortlisted applicants.

 Applicants can apply to only one host partner but are invited to note a second choice on their application.
 Applicants may be contacted by their second-choice host partner should additional opportunities become available.